salesforcecli/plugin-packaging/messages/package1_version_create.md

 package version in major.minor format, for example, 3.2

-# versionLong
+# version-long

 Package version in major.minor format, for example, 3.2.

-# releaseNotes
+# release-notes

 release notes URL

-# releaseNotesLong
+# release-notes-long

 The release notes URL.
 This link is displayed in the package installation UI to provide release notes for this package version to subscribers.

-# postInstall
+# post-install

 post install URL

-# postInstallLong
+# post-install-long

 The post-install instructions URL.
 The contents of the post-installation instructions URL are displayed in the UI after installation of the package version.

-# managedReleased
+# managed-release

 create a managed package version

-# managedReleasedLong
+# managed-release-long

 Creates a managed package version.
 To create a beta version, don’t include this parameter.

-# installationKey
+# installation-key

 installation key for key-protected package (default: null)

-# installationKeyLong
+# installation-key-long

 Installation key for creating the key-protected package.
 The default is null.